🎉

 Summary

 Verizon is a dominant US telecommunications provider operating in a stable oligopoly, delivering essential digital infrastructure and highly predictable cash flows.
-Trading at $46.37, the stock sits well below our fair value estimate of $86-129 (P/FFO of 5.4x), representing significant upside to fair value.
-Worth considering for new positions at current levels, as the exceptionally secure 5.86% yield provides robust income while waiting for macro conditions to stabilize.
+Trading at $42.27 versus our P/FFO fair value estimate of $86-129, this represents an exceptional opportunity with over 100% potential upside to fair value.
+Worth considering for new positions at current levels, as the deeply covered 6.6% yield provides substantial income while waiting for macroeconomic headwinds to abate.

 Sector Context